Aretha Franklin: Personal life

 Franklin had a long friendship with Willie Wilkerson, a Vietnam War veteran and Detroit firefighter, who also helped in her work and cared for her when ill.
-In 2012 she announced plans to marry Wilkerson but the engagement was quickly called off.
+In 2012 she announced plans to marry Wilkerson but she quickly called off the engagement.
 Franklin's music business friends included Dionne Warwick, Mavis Staples, and Cissy Houston, who began singing with Franklin as members of the Sweet Inspirations.
 Houston sang background on Franklin's hit "Ain't No Way".
 Franklin first met Cissy's young daughter, Whitney Houston, in the early 1970s.
 She was made Whitney's honorary aunt (not a godmother as has been occasionally reported) and Whitney often referred to her as "Auntie Ree" or "Aunt Ree".
-Franklin had to cancel plans to perform at Whitney Houston's memorial service on February 18, 2012, because of a leg spasm.
 Franklin was a registered Democrat.
-While her estate had been estimated at $80 million, according to the New York Times, at her death it was valued at $18 million.

 Health

 Franklin had weight issues for many years.
 In 1974, she lost 40 lb on a very-low-calorie diet and maintained her new weight until the end of the decade.
 She again lost weight in the early 1990s, before gaining some back.
 A former chain smoker who struggled with alcoholism, she quit smoking in 1992.
 She admitted in 1994 that her smoking was "messing with my voice", but after quitting smoking she said later, in 2003, that her weight "ballooned".

 In 2010, Franklin canceled a number of concerts to have surgery for an undisclosed tumor.
 Discussing the surgery in 2011, she quoted her doctor as saying that it would "add 15 to 20 years" to her life.
 She denied that the ailment had anything to do with pancreatic cancer, as had been reported.
 Franklin added, "I don't have to talk about my health with anybody other than my doctors ...
 The problem has been resolved".
 Following the surgery, Franklin lost 85 lbs.; however, she denied that she had undergone weight-loss surgery.
 On May 19, 2011, Franklin had her comeback show at the Chicago Theatre.

 In May 2013, Franklin canceled two performances because of an undisclosed medical treatment.
 Further concert cancellations followed in the summer and fall.
 During a phone interview with the Associated Press in late August 2013, Franklin stated that she had had a "miraculous" recovery from her undisclosed illness but had to cancel shows and appearances until her health was at 100%, estimating she was about "85% healed".
 Franklin later returned to live performing, including a 2013 Christmas concert at Detroit's MotorCity Casino Hotel.
 She launched a multi-city tour in mid-2014, starting with a performance on June 14 in New York at Radio City Music Hall.

 In February 2017, Franklin announced in an interview with local Detroit television anchor, Evrod Cassimy, that 2017 would be her final year touring.
 However, she scheduled some 2018 concert dates before canceling them based on her physician's advice.